GRsoldier7/OSINT-Framework/README.md

 5. Push to the branch (`git push origin feature/your-feature`)
 6. Open a Pull Request

-Please follow the [Vibe Coding Markdown Rulebook](./Vibe%20Coding%20Markdown%20Rulebook.md) for all contributions.
+Please follow the Vibe Coding guidelines for all contributions.
 ## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.